Everest 2021: Everest’s gatekeeper – the Khumbu Icefall

 Good Morning from Everest Basecamp !!
 Alhamdulillah settling in well, weather is nice so far.
 Still alone and waiting for other team members to arrive at basecamp.
 Accessing internet is a challenge in itself.
 It requires 20 min walk on glacier to reach the signals.
 But i will do my best to keep you all updated In Sha Allah !
 Remember me in your prayers

-Brazil is well represented this year with a team of 8.
+Brazil is well represented this year by a team of 8.
 They are currently on the trek.

 The Icefall Doctors fixed ropes are to Camp 2.
 But before anyone goes to Camp 1 or higher, they have to navigate the Khumbu Icefall.
 Of all the sections on Everest, the Khumbu Icefall receives the most headlines for the danger.
 Why is it so dangerous?
 Does it deserve this reputation?
 What can climbers do about it?
 Let’s take a look.